-And still, there’s more that writers do, like having a life and probably another job but you get the point.
+Still, there’s more that writers do, like having a life and probably another job but you get the point.

 What is a Successful Writer?

 But then what does it mean to succeed in the art of being a writer?
 What does the end look like?
 What is a successful writer?

 Money is part of the overall success but I’ll be posting about the business side next week Tuesday, so come back for that.
 But

-first I’ll tell you what it isn’t
+first, I’ll tell you what it isn’t

 - One of the most important things to remember is that a successful writer is not the same kind of writer: They aren’t exclusively fiction writers or mystery writers or YA writers.
 They aren’t writers who only plot or only panster.
 They aren’t early-morning writers or nightly writers.
 Successful writers are just not the same.